Dpdl-io/DpdlEngine/README.md

 * Data handling on memory constrained devices
 * Development of Domain Specific Languages (DSL)

-Dpdl has also built-in constructs that enable dynamic AI generated code.

 ### Features

 * **DpdlEngine is optimized to run on a wide range of platforms** (J2ME, JavaME, J2SE, any other JVM >= 1.4 Spec, and any platform where DpdlVM can be compiled for the target platform)
 * **Built-in Dpdl scripting engine with support for custom extensions** (DpdlExtension interface) -> allows to dynamically add language features
-* **Dpdl scripting API provides access to the complete underlying Java JRE platform and to external API libraries**
+* **Dpdl scripting API provides access to the complete underlying Java JRE platform API and to external Java libraries**
 * **ANSI C code, C++, Python, Julia, JavaScript, Lua and OCaml language can be embedded and executed** directly within Dpdl scripts (interpreted/compiled code)
+* Other programming languages can be embedded by configuration and via a dedicated interface (see [DpdlCustom] tag in DpdlEngine.ini)
 * On-the-fly compilation of embedded ANSI C code in memory at runtime (via option 'dpdl:compile') -> very fast compile time
-* Other programming languages can be embedded by configuration and via a dedicated interface (see [DpdlCustom] tag in DpdlEngine.ini)
 * **Support for common IoT protocol stacks such as Bluetooth(tm)** (JSR-82) and **CoAP (Constrained Application Protocol)** (IETF standard RFC 7252)
 * **Packing data in a 'DpdlPacket' is a convenient way to optimize and speedup access to data**.